-This seminar celebrates the work and achievements of St Hilda's inspirational female engineers, Professor Alison Noble and Dr Ana Namburete.
-Professor Alison Noble has recently been elected as a Fellow of the Royal Society.
+This seminar celebrated the work and achievements of St Hilda's inspirational female engineers, Professor Alison Noble and Dr Ana Namburete.
+Professor Alison Noble was recently elected as a Fellow of the Royal Society.
 Dr Ana Namburete has been awarded a five-year Royal Academy of Engineering Fellowship.
-Professor Noble and Dr Namburete will talk about their groundbreaking work in medical imaging.
+Professor Noble and Dr Namburete talked about their groundbreaking work in medical imaging.

-Professor J. Alison Noble OBE FRS FREng will speak on Changing Perceptions of Medical Ultrasound Imaging
+Professor J. Alison Noble OBE FRS FREng spoke on Changing Perceptions of Medical Ultrasound Imaging